-Rauner and the Democrat-controlled Legislature are deadlocked on a budget for the fiscal year that began July 1.
+Rauner and majority Democrats have been unable to agree on a budget for the fiscal year that began July 1.